Start today for FREE.

 Step 3: Serve the Tenant

-Once the eviction is filed, a Deputy Sheriff will serve the tenant with a summons.
+Once the landlord files the eviction, a Deputy Sheriff will serve the tenant with a summons.
+Therefore, this ensures official legal notification of the court proceedings.

 Step 4: File an Execution